 Laboratory testing.

 The program has struggled in the past with creating strong industry relationships.
-As an example of marked improvement, through the Variable Refrigerant Flow (VRF) DOE ASRAC negotiation, more stringent data collection, and partnering with industry significantly improved the outcome.
+As an example of marked improvement, through the Variable Refrigerant Flow (VRF) DOE Appliance and Equipment Standards Program established the Appliance Standards and Rulemaking Federal Advisory Committee (ASRAC) negotiation, more stringent data collection, and partnering with industry significantly improved the outcome.
 Without the rigorous lab testing and regular communication with both advocates and opposers, the positive result may not have been achieved.
-The SW C&S Advocacy personnel will work to utilize more stringent data collection to improve industry relationships, which are necessary, especially during political administrations, to further improve building codes and appliance standards.
+The SW C&S Advocacy Program personnel will work to utilize more stringent data collection to improve industry relationships, which are necessary, especially during political administrations, to further improve building codes and appliance standards.

 Metrics

-The Title 20 and Federal Programs include the following key performance indicators (KPIs):
+The National, State, and Appliance subprograms include the following key performance indicators (KPIs):

 Federal Codes & Standards KPIs: